evennia/evennia/evennia/contrib/game_systems/puzzles/README.md

 # Puzzles System

-Evennia contribution - Henddher 2018
+Contribution by Henddher 2018

-Provides a typeclass and commands for objects that can be combined (i.e. 'use'd) to produce new objects.
+Intended for adventure-game style combination puzzles, such as combining fruits and a blender to create a smoothie.
+Provides a typeclass and commands for objects that can be combined (i.e. used together).
+Unlike the `crafting` contrib, each puzzle is built from unique objects rather than using tags and a builder can create the puzzle entirely from in-game.

-A Puzzle is a recipe of what objects (aka parts) must be combined by a player so a new set of objects (aka results) are automatically created.
+A `Puzzle` is a recipe of what objects (aka parts) must be combined by a player so a new set of objects (aka results) are automatically created.

 ## Installation

-Add the PuzzleSystemCmdSet to all players (e.g. in their Character typeclass).
+Add the `PuzzleSystemCmdSet` to all players (e.g. in their Character typeclass).

-Alternatively:
+Alternatively (for quick testing):

     py self.cmdset.add('evennia.contrib.game_systems.puzzles.PuzzleSystemCmdSet')